 Exceeded Capacity

 Where a customer takes additional capacity over and above the MIC without authorisation, the excess will be classed as exceeded capacity.
-The exceeded portion of the capacity will be charged at the same p/kVA/day rate, based on the difference between the MIC and the actual capacity.
-This will be charged for the duration of the month in which the breach occurs.
+The exceeded portion of the capacity will be charged at the Exceeded Capacity rate (p/kVA/day).
+The exceeded capacity will be charged for the duration of the month in which the breach occurs and derived as follows.

+Exceeded Capacity (kVA) = max (0, Chargeable Capacity – MIC)

+Where:

+Chargeable Capacity = actual capacity utilised as set out below

+MIC = Maximum Import Capacity

 Minimum Capacity Levels